eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 technical matter.
 To the maximum extent possible, the User should not notice that a PID or attestation has been re-issued, nor should they have to take any action to ensure that re-issuance happens in time.
+However, a User shall be offered the option to be notified by the Wallet Unit every-time a re-issuance takes place, or every-time a re-issuance fails.
+Similarly, the User should be offered the the option to disable re-issuance.
+Finally, re-issuance events should be logged.
 These conditions are very different from a first-time issuance of a PID or attestation, where the User must take the initiative to request the PID or attestation, and is potentially involved in the process in other